-Please ensure that you read the supplementary notes for applicants for Latin America (MS Word) before you apply.
-Please be aware that these notes have been updated since the online application system opened and some of the details may have changed.
+Please ensure that you read the supplementary notes for applicants for Latin America (PDF) before you apply.

 Assistants are usually responsible for whole classes in Latin America.
 Terms and conditions vary in the different countries.
 Undergraduates studying Spanish at university and graduates of any discipline with Spanish AS-level, Higher Grade or equivalent may apply.
 Teaching experience or an interest in teaching as a career are required for some posts.